 This area is located west of the White Mountains.
-However, this particular range is not officially part of the Appalachians (some say it is) BUT it is close enough to visit and if you ask me, it is a must see.
+However, this particular range is not officially part of the Appalachians (some say it is) but it is close enough to visit and if you ask me, it is a must see.

-Interstate 87 will take you through this area and the next one on the list (Catskills).
+A) Interstate 87 will take you through this area and the next one on the list (Catskills).

-But if you head directly south (if you’re in #5, the Adirondack area), you WILL hit the Catskills along Interstate 87 and be able to drive into the park, and head on it’s own scenic route known as route 23.
+But if you head directly south (if you’re in #5, the Adirondack area), you will hit the Catskill Mountains along Interstate 87 and be able to drive into the park, and head on it’s own scenic route known as route 23.

-8) Daniel Boone National Forest.
+8) Daniel Boone National Forest (Red River Gorge drive):

-From the Catskills to Daniel Boone Forest, you will have quite a drive and pretty much all of it will be scenic, but Daniel Boone National Forest, while also slightly out of the way of the range is still close enough to visit, before you get to the last 2 scenic drives on this list.
+From the Catskills to Daniel Boone National Forest, you will have quite a drive and pretty much all of it will be scenic, but Daniel Boone National Forest, while also slightly out of the way of the range is still close enough to visit, before you get to the last 2 scenic drives on this list.

 And pretty much any area around the 715 itself has beautiful spots to visit, especially the natural sandstone region, which is iconic for this particular area.
 I’ll be adding a post on my drive through there for specific details.